AndreaCrotti/tic-tac-toe/README.md

 the initial player, the size of the board and the algorithm which each player should use.

+So for example to play a game with the profile `win-random`, which makes `p1` use a `win` strategy, and `p2` uses a simple random strategy, you can run:

+    $ lein run -p win-random
+    Winner:  :p1
+    o _ x
+    x o x
+    o _ x

+Which will show the player who won and what was the last board status.

 ## TODO

 - [x] implement more strategies